KMKomer/case-study-optimaization-of-ER-waiting-time/README.md

 ![Alt_text](Folder/wait_week_effect.png)

 We can see by the graph down here the relationship between week day over componantes of the overall waiting times

 ![Alt_text](Folder/distributions_of_time.png)

 #### We can can now start to have fun distinguising the strange relations, starting with my favorite (correlation matrix)

 ![Alt_texe](Folder/corrr.png)

 WE clearly see the red danger :)

 So we want to dive deep and explore our data in depth by the most effective way to do so, using visuals!
-Seeing this great viz may make U feel DIZY abit:
+Seeing this great pair plot:

 ![Alt_text](Folder/pairplot.png)

-### BY NOW WE CAN START OUR ANALYSIS
+## BY NOW WE CAN START OUR ANALYSIS
 ##### STARTING WITH BUILDING AN OLS!!